Colchester City Council are enforcing the Advertisement Regulations 2007.

-It is that time of year when both West Mersea Town Council and Colchester Borough Council receive complaints of noise from motorised paragliders.
+In the past both West Mersea Town Council and Colchester City Council have receive complaints of noise from motorised paragliders.
 There is no license required to use a motorised paraglider which is governed by the Civil Aviation Authority and is a self-regulated sport under the auspices of the British Hang Gliding and Paragliding Association (BHPA).

 The RCCE co-ordinate an oil buying scheme focussed on reducing the cost of heating oil.

 Essex Council Council have opened registrations for another round of the 'Solar Together' scheme.
 This scheme allows residents, SMEs and owners of small community buildings to register for the purchase of solar panels and/or battery systems for their home or business building.
 Scheme is open to owner occupier and those in private rented sector (if resident can obtain landlord permission for installation of panels/battery system).
 This scheme is open to everyone in the Colchester district, as well as other districts in Essex.

 For details on the ECC website: click here and the Solar Together website: click here

 To report a power cut telephone 105, this number also gives you information about power cuts in the area.

 To report a gas emergency telephone 0800 111999.

 To register as a vulnerable customer: click here